networktocode/jdiff/README.md

 ### exact_match

 Check type `exact_match` is concerned about the value of the elements within the data structure.
 The key/values should match between the pre and post values.
 A diff is generated between the two data sets.
-As some outputs might be too verbose or includes fields that constantly change (i.e. interface counter), is possible to exclude a portion of data traversed by JMSPATH, defining a list of keys that we want to exclude.
+As some outputs might be too verbose or includes fields that constantly change (i.e. interface counter), it is possible to exclude a portion of data traversed by JMESPATH, defining a list of keys that we want to exclude.

 Examples: